 ● Relievers are to be informed of any duty obligation, either by the Principal or second teacher.

 ● Any accidents occurring in the playground are to be dealt with immediately.
 Injuries are to be recorded in the register in the staffroom and if of a serious nature parents/caregivers to be informed.
-(If the child shows signs of serious eyes or head injury and is behaving out of character an ambulance will be called).
+(Serious eyes or head injury and is behaving out of character an ambulance will be called.

 ● Teachers are expected to inform the Principal of any concerns in the playground.